Visiting Gola Rainforest

 Sileti Substation is located in Gola South and is the most convenient area to visit for those travelling to/from Liberia, situated 75 km south of Kenema (approx. 3 hours).
 The new road being contructed from Bo to Zimmi will also make it easier for those wishing to come from Freetown There are two half-day nature trails accessible from the park substation that provide an opportunity to see Diana Monkeys and other primates such as the Red Colobus and Black and White Colobus.
 A 2-day/1-night camping trip along the Mahoi River is also available that requires easy to moderate walking along the Mahoi River, an area known to have the rare and elusive pygmy hippo.
 For those looking for a more rugged adventure that combines camping and a village homestay, a 3-day trek through the Gola South to Tiwai Island Wildlife Sanctuary is available.
 Accommodation and food are also available at the Sileti Lodge, which has three rooms and is surrounded by the sounds of the forest and prime Diana Monkey habitat.

 For those tourists that want a little extra we can arrange specialized tours.
 For example, mammal and bird watchers may want to try and catch a glimpse of elusive species.
 Our specially trained staff will prepare the ground for you, go on scoping trips to assess the best locations and then accompany you into the forest.
-If you are interested in specific mammals, birds, plants please send us an email and we will get back to you as soon as possible.
+If you are interested in specific mammals, birds, plants please contact us and we will get back to you as soon as possible.